Things To Do

 Image credit: @yangguofu.sg via Instagram

-Easties now no longer have to head to SingPost Centre to get their mala fix, with specialist chain Yang Guo Fu Mala Tang making its debut.
-Of course, it wouldn’t be a mala place if you couldn’t create your own order, which you can do so here at a rate of $3.60/100g.
-Those who get off from having a kick from anything spicy can try out the Spicy Mala Beef Broth ($10.90).
+Easties now no longer have to head to SingPost Centre to get their mala fix, thanks to specialist chain Yang Guo Fu Mala Tang.
+Of course, it wouldn’t be a mala place if you couldn’t create your own order, which you can do so here at a price of $3.60/100g.
+Get the Spicy Mala Beef Broth ($10.90) for some numbing goodness.

 Once you’ve had enough, cool off with their Master Kang Rock Sugar Pear Beverage ($2.80), popular amongst customers.